Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-When first looking at EPM and how it triggered a Silent *MMP-C enrollment using the AAD device token I was pretty amazed.
-If you don’t have read that blog, please do!
+I was pretty amazed when I first looked at EPM and how it triggered a Silent *MMP-C enrollment using the AAD device token.
+If you haven’t read that blog, please do!

 *Microsoft Managed Platform – Cloud or is it Microsoft Management Platform – Cloud?

-While writing that blog I also noticed some EPM Enrollment issues being mentioned in the tech community
+While writing that blog, I also noticed some EPM Enrollment issues mentioned in the tech community.

 Endpoint privilege management, deployment unsuccessful with “device health monitoring” error – Microsoft Community Hub

-Those enrollment issues were simple being caused by not having all the Windows Client requirements met.
+Those enrollment issues were being caused by not having all the Windows Client requirements met.

 If you don’t have an up-to-date device, you can forget about deploying EPM to your device.
 When looking at some other enrollment issues, they were caused by errors with the Device Health Monitoring Policy (Send Elevation Data for Reporting)

-If somehow this policy failed to deploy, you will end up with an error mentioning the “Allow Device Health Monitoring” and the EPM agent would not be installed
+If this policy fails to deploy, you will receive an error code 2147749902 and a message mentioning “Allow Device Health Monitoring.”
+When you spot this error, you can be sure the EPM agent is not installed!

-As shown above, it only shows the “Allow Device Health Monitoring” setting run into some error.
-Nothing more!
-Microsoft their advice, for now, is to change the “Send Elevation data for reporting” to NO
+As shown above, it only shows the same error code, nothing more!
+Microsoft’s advice, for now, is to change the “Send Elevation data for reporting” to NO?

-When taking a closer look at the device you could notice that the device management event log is mentioning the fact that it couldn’t find the file
+When taking a closer look at the device, you could notice that the device management event log mentions the fact that it couldn’t find the file.

 Somehow on those devices, the DeviceHealthMonitoring registry keys were all missing in action.
-As shown below, in a normal working situation, the device should have this key.
+The device should have this key in a normal working situation as shown below.

 If those keys are missing, you are up for a challenge!
 Let me help you a bit!